jeremyrayjewell/cyber_journal/learning-notes/README.md

 # Book Chapter Summaries

-Chapter-by-chapter markdown summaries for cybersecurity and related texts.
+This section of the **learning-notes** repository contains chapter-by-chapter markdown summaries for cybersecurity and related texts.
 Click a title to view its library of chapter summaries:

 * [Linux Basics for Hackers](linux-basics-for-hackers/README.md) by OccupyTheWeb (First Edition)
 * [Practical Packet Analysis](practical-packet-analysis/README.md) by Chris Sanders (Third Edition)